acoli-repo/AURIS/guidelines/draft/word-level/format.md

 The **raw files** are produced by automated pre-annotation.
 As part of pre-annotation, we perform tokenization (splitting words and punctuation), the detection of referring expressions, and the prediction of `?OLD` (for candidate anaphors, "primary markables") and `?NEW` (for other candidate referring expressions, "secondary markables").

-Note that as part of text extracting and automated pre-annotation, some errors can occur, e.g., incorrectly split words, or incorrect type of referring expressions. **Please, do NOT fix these errors.** Instead, add a comment starting with `#` before the sentence.
-In your spreadsheet software, you might need to insert a row first.
+Note that as part of text extracting and automated pre-annotation, some errors can occur, e.g., incorrectly split words, or incorrect type of referring expressions. **Please, do NOT fix these errors.** Instead, you can add a comment in the `COMMENT` column in Spreadsheet annotation.

 The raw files currently contain three columns: